JKaraman93/Pytheas/README.md

 -------------------------
-Pytheas
+#Pytheas
 -------------------------

-Installation instructions
+##Installation instructions

-The following instructions have been tested on a newly created Ubuntu 18.04 LTS with Python3.7 on a virtual environment.
-Create your virtual environment by running python3 -m venv pytheas-venv, and activate it by running source pytheas-venv/bin/activate.
-Clone the repo to your machine using git git clone https://github.com/cchristodoulaki/Pytheas.git.
+The following instructions have been tested on a newly created Ubuntu 18.04 LTS with Python3.7.12 on a conda environment.
+Create your conda environment by running conda create --name pytheas-venv python==3.7.12 , and activate it by running conda activate pytheas-venv.
+Clone the repo to your machine using git git clone